demzey1/xcleannn/README.md

 - Use it on **your own X account only**.
 - You do **not** need to give anyone your X password, cookies, auth token, or API key.
 - Deleting posts is permanent.
-- The script only deletes **your own posts/replies whose visible text contains the keyword you entered**.
+- The script only targets **your own posts/replies whose visible text contains the keyword you entered**.
-- If your reply was something like `bullish` and did **not** actually contain the project name, this keyword cleaner may not find it.
-- If the browser/X crashes, reopen the same search and run the script again.
+- If X or your browser crashes, reopen the same search and run it again.

-To stop a running cleaner, reload/close the tab or enter:
+Emergency stop:

 ```javascript
 window.X_KEYWORD_CLEANER_STOP = true